 The “kids space” at the Omiya train museum is a play area for smaller children located in the entrance zone of the 2nd floor.
 It has rail track and trains for the kids to play with as well as a large plastic train for the kids to play in.

 There are learning zones on each floor where there are lots of interactive challenges and experiences for children and adults alike.

 The history zone displays a number of period trains including steam trains.
 You can also enter most of these trains to have a better look.

 There is also a large model railway train city on display.
 It can be viewed from the “Kids space” or a special theatre.

 There is also a panorama deck on the roof, a shinkansen viewing area on the 3rd floor, where you are allowed eat and there are some vending machines.
 They have a couple of restaurants within the complex.
 There are toilets on each floor of the train museum.
 Some have nappy change facilities.
 It is well worth a visit, no matter your age, or interest in trains… I have run out of steam, if you’ll pardon the pun.
 But if you would like to see more information or photos, take a look at these great blog posts too:

 - Saitama Railway Museum (on Travel Dreamscapes) – unfortunately the Travel Dreamscapes blog no longer exists.

 - The Railway Museum, Saitama City, Japan (on Life to Rest)

 - Wikipedia entry with information on the specific trains on display

-The Tetsudo Hakubutsukan Station on the New Shuttle line is located right beside the museum.
+By train: Take the New Shuttle from JR Omiya Station and get off at “Tetsudo-Hakubutsukan Station”.
+One-minute walk from “Tetsudo-Hakubutsukan Station”.
 It is just one stop and a 3 minute train ride from Omiya station.